 Batch updates are used to modify already existing items in a tab.
 They are somewhat simpler than batch creation, because the structure of the database is more obvious.
 Click on Batch Update.
 Again, follow the sequential instructions:

 Brilliant Industries decides to raise prices on its LED products using the Batch Update function.
-It copies the Batch Update window and pastes the data into a blank spreadsheet:
+It copies and pastes inventory item data into a blank spreadsheet:

 Use the spreadsheet program to update data:

-For convenience, you can remove any rows you don’t need to update from the spreadsheet.
+For convenience, you can reorder rows or remove any you don’t need to update from the spreadsheet.
 You can also leave them in place, however.
 Do not remove or modify any content in the

 Key column for rows you keep.

 Brilliant Industries deletes the incandescent light bulb product, leaving only LED inventory items.
-It doubles their prices, using spreadsheet forumlae:
+It doubles their prices, using spreadsheet tools:

 Copy and paste the updated data from the spreadsheet back into Manager.
 Be sure to copy and paste column headings in addition to the data.
-Click Batch Update.
+Click Next to review changes being made.
+If satisfactory, click Batch Update.

 You cannot add elements when using Batch Update, because a key is required for every row in the database.
 These keys are generated when new elements are added.
 To add elements in groups, use Batch Create.